The Alfred Health Community Rehabilitation Program provides goal directed rehabilitation for clients following a change in their functional status.

 If required, our appointments will be conducted via telehealth or in a home-based setting.

 Please consider referring your clients to alternative services if they do not have urgent needs.

 The primary focus is an interdisciplinary team approach towards agreed treatment goals.

-Sessions may be in the client’s home, local community or one of our rehabilitation centres and may include group and/or individual sessions depending on clinical need.
+Sessions may be held in the client’s home, local community or at our rehabilitation centre at Caulfield Hospital.
+They may include group and/or individual sessions depending on clinical need.